raspy135/Qun-mk2/README.md

 - OSC2 mod src = FREQ2 to modulate PWM by MIDI note
 - Keysync = 1N2N to disable pitch control by MIDI note

-*EvenSlice expects to change OSC1 MOD WIDTH to control the size of slice.*
+*EvenSlice expects to change OSC1 MOD WIDTH to control the size of the slice.*

 **Scratch** : Scratch is for vinyl record scratching mode.
 - OSC1 type = AUX L